You can become a confident and accomplished plant parent with these key tips for new indoor plant owners.

 One of the most common mistakes I see new plant parents make is giving their plants too much water.
 A good rule of thumb for most plants is to water when the top 1-2 inches of soil is dry (use your finger to test the soil).
 Plants do not like to sit in soggy soil, so make sure you are dumping out the excess water from the saucer after watering.

-Watch this short video on how to water your plant correctly:
+Watch this short video on how to water your plants correctly:

 Choosing the right spot for your indoor plants begins with choosing the right plant for the light you have.

-Some of the best indoor plants, like the Orbifolia Plant, Monstera, or Philodendron Heartleaf are fairly low maintenance and can adapt and thrive in a myriad of light environments from low to bright, indirect light.
+Some of the best indoor plants, like the Bamboo Palm, Monstera, or Philodendron Heartleaf are fairly low maintenance and can adapt and thrive in a myriad of light environments from low to bright, indirect light.
 Other plants, like the Hedgehog Aloe need bright light for a large part of the day to thrive.
 Some, can adapt to and even prefer low light, darker areas.

-If you need help figuring out what type of light you have and what plants will do well in that spot, chat with our team, or email me and I’ll help you pick out the best plants for your space!
+If you need help figuring out what type of light you have and what plants will do well in that spot, chat with our team and we can help you pick out the best plants for your space!

 Some plants take time to acclimate to their new environment.
 If a few leaves drop off in the first couple of weeks, don’t panic!
 Most likely, this is perfectly normal and is just a sign of your plant adjusting to its new home.
-If you’re concerned, don’t hesitate to send me a pic and I’ll let you know if it’s something more serious.
+If you’re concerned, don’t hesitate to send us a picture and we’ll let you know if it’s something more serious.